A Chinese Ghost Story: The Tsui Hark Animation

-A Chinese Ghost Story: The Tsui Hark Animation (小倩) is a 1997 Hong Kong fantasy animated film.
-It was written and produced by Tsui Hark and his production company Film Workshop.
-The animation was produced by Japanese animation studio Triangle Staff.
+A Chinese Ghost Story: The Tsui Hark Animation (小倩 (Xiaoqian)) is a 1997 fantasy animated film directed by Andrew Chan, written and produced by Tsui Hark.
+It is a spin-off and reimagining of the 1987 live-action film A Chinese Ghost Story and its sequels.
+The film was a co-production between Hark's Film Workshop and Japanese animation studio Triangle Staff.